mailgun/documentation/source/api-templates.rst

     DELETE /<domain>/templates/<name>

-Delete a template specified in url.
-This method deletes all versions of the specified template
+Delete the template specified in the url. **NOTE:** This method deletes all versions of the specified template.

 Example: